TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Authentication/Index.rst

   and a list of already assigned groups, if any.
 It is expected to return an associative array containing the information about each group the user is member of (with the group's id as key).

+authGroupsFE
+   This subtype exists only for the FE.
+The method to implement is :php:`authGroup`, which can be used to authenticate the given groups for a user.

+   The :php:`authGroup` method receives the user data and the data of the current group to check.
+It is expected to return a boolean with value :php:`true` if the user is authenticated for the given group and :php:`false` if not.

 .. note::